superseriousbusiness/gotosocial/CONTRIBUTING.md

 ## Updating Swagger docs

+GoToSocial uses [go-swagger](https://goswagger.io) to generate Swagger API documentation from code annotations.

+You can install go-swagger following the instructions [here](https://goswagger.io/install.html).

-If you change swagger annotations on any of the API paths, you need to generate a new swagger file at `./docs/api/swagger.yaml`.
+If you change Swagger annotations on any of the API paths, you need to generate a new Swagger file at `./docs/api/swagger.yaml`.
 You can do this with:

-`./scripts/generateswagger.sh`
+`VERSION=[whatever_version] ./scripts/generateswagger.sh`

+Replace `[whatever_version]` with whatever version of GtS you're building docs for, eg `0.1.0`.

 ## Pushing to Docker